- 1 Comfrey medicinal properties

 Comfrey to treat infections

 The antibacterial properties are given by its richness in tannins and acids (caffeic, chlorogenic, ascorbic and rosmarinic).
 Taking this into consideration, it has traditionally been exploited for the cure of many diseases caused by bacteria in the respiratory tract.

-ATTENTION!: This plant should not be used in internal use.
-(See information on toxicity in the listing above).
+Attention!: This plant should not be used in internal use.
 However, the widespread use of this plant in traditional internal medicine, forces us to mention a number of common uses:

 Comfrey to fight bacteria

 Internally, it has been used for the treatment of diseases caused by bacteria:

 - Respiratory diseases, such as bronchitis, pulmonary inflammation, pulmonary hemorrhage (hemoptysis), etc. (Root decoctions of the leaves or infusions)